 Note that $<\eta \gamma^n \gamma^+, \eta \gamma^n (\eta\gamma^n)^->_d=<\eta\gamma^+, (\eta\gamma^n)^->_d$.
 Taking the limit as $n\rightarrow +\infty$, using Lemma \ref{S}, equations \eqref{eq: 2} and \eqref{eq: 3} and \eqref{rough continuous}, we obtain:

 The results follow from the triangle inequality. \end{proof}

 Now, we present the first application of the established relation.

-Let $\Gamma$ be a group, and $(X,d)$ a nontrivial $\delta$-Gromov hyperbolic space with a $\Gamma$-action by isometries, which is dense at infinity.
+Let $\Gamma$ be a group, and $(X,d)$ a nontrivial $\delta$-Gromov hyperbolic space with a $\Gamma$-action by isometries, which is geometrically dense.
 According to \cite{gromov1987hyperbolic}*{8.2.D and 8.2.E}, $\Gamma$ is either quasi-parabolic or non-elementary.
-In either case, $\Gamma$ contains a hyperbolic element $\gamma$.
-Without loss of generality, we may assume that the attracted fixed point $\gamma^+$ is a global fixed point.
 Let $P(N)$ be the set of all increasing sequences of positive integers, and $\phi:\Gamma\to P(N)$ be any map.
 Denote the image of $\xi$ by $\phi_\xi$ for all $\xi\in\Gamma$.